Skip to main content

 Alfonso Medela, CAIO

-Methods and definitions to rate the quality of outcome measures.
+Adapted from "Methods and definitions to rate the quality of outcome measures".
 Schmitt, J., Langan, S., Deckert, S., Svensson, A., von Kobyletzki, L., Thomas, K., & Spuls, P. (2013).
 Assessment of clinical signs of atopic dermatitis: A systematic review and recommendation.
-Journal of Allergy and Clinical Immunology, 132(6), 1337–1347. doi:10.1016/j.jaci.2013.07.008
+Journal of Allergy and Clinical Immunology, 132(6), 1337--1347. doi:10.1016/j.jaci.2013.07.008.

-Six ways in which ASCORAD is better
+6 ways in which ASCORAD enhances atopic dermatitis diagnosis

-Legit.Health‘s algorithms automatically grade lesions just by looking at smartphone images and small patient-reported outcome measures (PROMs).
-In other words: the tool will automatically fill in most of the dermatology scoring systems, such as PASISCORADUASGAGS, and many more.
+Legit.Health's algorithms automatically grade lesions just by looking at smartphone images and small patient-reported outcome measures (PROMs).
+In other words: the tool will automatically fill in most of the dermatology scoring systems, such as PASI, SCORAD, UAS, GAGS, and many more.

 The main goal of ASCORAD is to provide a tool to record data precisely and consistently for routine evaluations and clinical studies.